STAR ANISE IN THE KITCHEN

 Because its intense flavor, this spice must be consumed in few quantities.
 Special care should also be taken because overdose of star anise can cause poisoning.

-* More information on the Hazards of Star Anise in the above listing.
+* More information on the Hazards of Star Anise in the below listing.

 What is star anise good for?